 Cities in Minnesota are classified by population for legislative purposes.
-This information brief explains the classifications and provides a breakdown of the number of cities and people within each class.
+This publication explains the classifications and provides a breakdown of the number of cities and people within each class.
 Classification is based on the federal decennial census.
 The population information for cities within classes is based on the most recent estimates.
+This publication also explains the legal rationale for and the purpose and history of classifying cities.